cmbbq/cmbbq.github.io/cmbbq/content/posts/Dash.md

 # Dash for Linear Hashing
 The Dash paper also presents `Dash-LH`, a Dash-enabled linear hashing approach built upon building blocks used in `Dash-EH`, such as balanced insert, displacement, fingerprinting and optimistic concurrency; they are pretty much orthogonal after all.
 The main difference is that `Dash-LH` split the segment pointed to by a pointer in a linear manner.

-Traditional `linear hashing` link overflow records with a linklist.
+Traditional `linear hashing` links overflow records with a linklist.
 In `Dash-LH`, it's done more cache-friendly with stash buckets.
 It still needs to chain these stash buckets though.
 Still it's much better than chaining individual records.